 Workplace discrimination legislation (the Equality Act 2010) protects people with ‘protected characteristics’ from unfair treatment.
-Protected characteristics include gender, marital status, gender reassignment, pregnancy, maternity, race, disability, sexual orientation, religion or belief, and age.
+Protected characteristics include sex, marital status, gender reassignment, pregnancy, maternity, race, disability, sexual orientation, religion or belief, and age.

 There are four main types of discrimination at work and a further two forms of disability discrimination.